 To do this we can use the Elements of Value pyramid.
 These are 30 factors that motivate consumer behaviors.
-You can learn more about the Elements of Value on my consulting site, Map & Fire.
+You can learn more about the Elements of Value in our Field Guide.

 I’ve highlighted 7 elements in green that are the most relevant to Tentrr: